-I have been a teacher at Delaware Tech for the last eighteen years.
+I have been a teacher at a local community college for the last eighteen years.
 During that time, my students have taught me about patience, kindness, and personal evolution.
 I have taught them about reading academic texts, writing effective critical works, and rediscovering their confidence in self-expression.
 Teaching is hard work, but so is learning.
 We are in the process together and I am continually inspired by my students and their dreams.
 Dive deeper here into tools, activities, links, and reflections to enhance academic and scholarly growth.

 "A word after a word after a word is power." ~Margaret Atwood~

 As a writer, my work has been published in a variety of magazines, online publications, anthologies, (and even a desk/wall calendar).
 I have been serious about writing for two decades, but it has been a slow-going process to refine my voice and trust myself and my creative instincts.
 Currently, I am finishing my fourth novel--though I have not sought publication for the others I've written--and this one feels different somehow...like it is rooted in deeper Earth...like my words are growing in power.
 Dive into this section and find links to resources, podcasts, and outlets that have helped me weather the worst of my creative storms.